 One of Inc. Magazine's fastest-growing companies is based out of Vidalia, Louisiana owned by a brother duo called Southern Designs and Gifts.
-Tance Hughes, Founder and CEO, and his brother partner Seth Hughes, who runs production, are duet who manufacture home décor which could already be hanging in your home.
+Tance Hughes, founder and CEO, and his brother partner Seth Hughes, who runs production, are a duet who manufacture home décor which could already be hanging in your home.

-Tance Hughes, a member of Frobes' 30 Under 30 honoring standout manufacturing entrepreneurs, founded the company in 2008 with just five employees.
+Tance Hughes, a member of Forbes' 30 Under 30 honoring standout manufacturing entrepreneurs, founded the company in 2008 with just five employees.
 Then in 2013 the company began making wall art with four CNC plasma tables.
 The four plasma machines were running 24 hours a day but just couldn’t keep up.
 “Volume was the main reason we started looking for a laser,” said Tance, “We knew we wanted a laser due to the laser’s output, faster cutting speeds, improved cut quality and versatility.”

 The first time around, Southern Designs purchased a laser but didn’t have great success with the manufacturer.
 So they decided to do their due diligence and attended FABTECH.
 This time the Hughes did much more extensive research.
 After working with their salesman from Capital Machinery, they decided to go with the Mazak OPTIPLEX NEXUS FIBER 6kW laser-cutting machine.